Julieparys/MDCA/src/members.md

 Our members encompass all areas of business related to developing a successful cryptocurrency based business.
 They include:

 * digital currency exchanges
-* digital currency Miners
+* digital currency miners
-* digital currency oftware developers and providers
+* digital currency software developers and providers
 * lawyers
 * company formation agents and taxation experts
 * datacentre and network providers